 - If current levels of growth sustain, its grade will remain “F – Failing”.

 North Path Plan

 Complete George’s AASHTO-compliant proposal would cantilever a 10 foot bikeway and safety barrier below the existing 7 foot path which would both be reserved for peds and runners.

 - It would maintain unobstructed views of pedestrians and runners.

 - No cables intruding on bikeways allow them to be fully snowplowed.

-- FHWA grade for this proposal in 2025 will be “A – Excellent“.
+- FHWA grade for fully widened paths will be “A – Excellent“.